 Sansom earned international acclaim - his 86 England caps remains a record for a full-back - plus praise from his peers.
 For eight consecutive seasons he was named in the PFA Team of the Year at left-back, a record that no-one has come close to emulating.

-George Graham, and the emergence of the Back Four, forced Sansom to ply his trade elsewhere.
+George Graham, and the emergence of the famous back four, forced Sansom to ply his trade elsewhere.
 Newcastle was one of six clubs which enjoyed the fruits of his labour before retirement in 1995.
-He now works in broadcasting, often providing co-commentary for Arsenal TV Online's matchday show.

 This list of 50 Gunners Greatest Players was determined by tens of thousands of Arsenal fans from across the world.
-The vote took place on the Club's official website from May 5 to 19.
-To help prevent multiple voting by a single person, only registered members of Arsenal.com could take part.Copyright 2013 The Arsenal Football Club plc.
-Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source 11 Jun 2008
+The vote took place on the club’s official website in 2008.
+To help prevent multiple voting by a single person, only registered members of Arsenal.com could take partCopyright 2016 The Arsenal Football Club plc.
+Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source